tadros12/EA_Project/README.md

-## notes for TA
-    to save your time just look at the project_tf_V3 notebook its the main one backend has the same logic but slightly difference in memory mangment and returns for gui

 # Neural Network Optimization with Evolutionary Algorithms

 This repository contains experiments on optimizing neural networks through Differential Evolution (DE) and other evolutionary methods.